 5. Dada Style

-For anyone who has ever wanted to have a moustache: get a moustache hat instead, like the hat in art of Jean Arp!
-It’s a perfect choice for November, since it’s a beard and moustache month with Movember, a campaign raising awareness about men’s health.
-Good option for girls who want to participate!
+For anyone who has ever wanted to have a mustache: get a mustache hat instead, like the hat in the art of Jean Arp!
+It’s a perfect choice for November since it’s a beard and mustache month with Movember, a campaign raising awareness about men’s health.
+This is a good option for girls who want to participate!

 6. Futurist Style